sooriyaarachchi/pybites.github.io-src/content/pillow-banner-image.md

 I will be doing that as part of [this week's code challenge](https://pybit.es/codechallenge31.html) and will follow up with a part 2 article.
 Stay tuned ...

 Pillow makes image manipulation easy and fun again.
 I hope this inspires you to try it out for yourself ...

+Update 20/08/2017: check out [part 2](https://pybit.es/pillow-banner-flask.html) where I wrap this script into a Flask app.
+In [part 3](https://pybit.es/selenium-requests-automation.html) I automate banner generation with Requests and Selenium.

 ---